xdata-skylark/libskylark/python-skylark/doc/source/quick_start.rst

 Setting up a libSkylark environment is facilitated using `Vagrant <http://www.vagrantup.com/>`_ and
 `VirtualBox <https://www.virtualbox.org/>`_.
-Simply follow the required steps below.
+Simply follow the instructions shown below.

-1. `Download <https://www.virtualbox.org/wiki/Downloads/>`_ and install VirtualBox.
+1. Install VirtualBox (use packet manager or `download <https://www.virtualbox.org/wiki/Downloads/>`_)
-2. `Download <http://www.vagrantup.com/downloads.html>`_ and install Vagrant.
+2. Install Vagrant (use packet manager or `download <http://www.vagrantup.com/downloads.html>`_).
 3. Execute the following command in a terminal:

     .. code-block:: sh